ecoyield-io/docs/community-and-ecosystem/ecoyield-gitbook-partnerships.md

-# Partnerships — AI Compute & Renewable Providers
+# Partnerships; AI Compute & Renewable Providers

 EcoYield’s strength lies not only in its infrastructure but also in the strategic partnerships that extend our reach and credibility across both